Dissertation Research Grants

 Eligibility is limited to doctoral students who have achieved candidacy at the time of application.
 Applicants must also be in good academic standing and currently enrolled (including “Continuous Enrollment/Program Fee”).

 The purpose of the grants is to provide funding up to a maximum of $1,000 for expenses incurred in connection with the student’s doctoral dissertation research.
 Allowed expenses include but are not limited to research-related expenses associated with: travel to special library or museum collections; access to libraries, databases, or archives; hiring consultants; duplication, transcription, or translation of research materials; payments to subjects or undergraduate assistants; surveys; field work; and the purchase of software or specialized equipment (which will remain the property of the University).
 Expenses not allowed on the grant include: paying oneself a stipend or salary; conference travel (which the Graduate School supports with block grants to the graduate programs); typing or duplication of the dissertation; normal living expenses except when on research-related travel; routine laboratory or office supplies; purchase of software or specialized equipment that is already available on campus; and purchase of computers or other routine or personal equipment.
+Note that for students from labs that have significant financial support, sufficient justification must be presented as to how the additional input of $1,000 would enable the proposed research.

 Proposals to fund specialized training will be eligible for consideration only if such training is clearly necessary for the applicant’s dissertation research.
 Training that contributes to the applicant’s overall professional development but does not directly support the dissertation research is not eligible for funding.
 Eligible training must not be available on campus or within the Five College Consortium.
 Students who require advanced language training should first consult the offerings of the relevant departments and the Five College Center for the Study of World Languages.
 Students seeking training in statistical or experimental methods should first consult the offerings of the relevant departments and of the Institute for Social Science Research.
 (ISSR’s statistical consulting service is supported by funds from the Graduate School.)